 Europe will ban neonics by the end of the year.
-We need parallel action to protect bees in Canada!
+Canada needs to pick up the pace to protect biodiversity!

-The health minister and Health Canada’s Pest Management Regulatory Agency are responsible for federal pesticide regulation.
-Several reviews are underway examining risks from neonics, with decisions expected by the end of the year.
+Federal Health Minister Ginette Petitpas Taylor is responsible for the PMRA and pesticide regulation in Canada.
+Several reviews are underway examining risks from neonics, with key decisions expected by the end of the year.
 Currently the PMRA is accepting comments on the special reviews of clothianidin and thiamethoxam aquatic risks.

 With your help, we are making a difference.
-Let’s continue to send a letter to Canadian decision-makers: Canada should ban bee-killing neonics in 2018!
+Let’s continue to send a strong message to Canadian decision-makers: Canada should ban bee-killing neonics in 2018!